Singapore Food Heritage

 Shiok Factor

-Hokkien and Teochew hawkers developed the dish from southern Chinese preserved radish traditions; it became a breakfast staple so embedded in hawker culture that UNESCO's recognition of Singapore's food scene implicitly includes the morning uncle frying kway at 6am
+Hokkien and Teochew hawkers developed the dish from southern Chinese preserved radish traditions and it became a breakfast staple so embedded in hawker culture that UNESCO's recognition of Singapore's food scene implicitly includes the morning uncle frying kway at 6am

 🏷️ Key Ingredients